doubleqiao/catheter_ws/README.md

 The same rule applies for multiple workspaces.

-# Problem-unsolved
-In the orocos deployment manuel, the statement path and import have some differences on "whether search the subdirectories" and "whether it is the preload or directly load".
-My question is whether the import searches all the paths or the path searched is indicated by the $ROS_ACKAGE_PATH?

-# Some learning aspects-ROS
-In ROS, the ROS_PACKAGE_PATH is used for the ROS system to search packages, and that is why we need to do the source.
-The goal of source is to change the environmental variable ROS_PACKAGE_PATH to include the path where your workspace or the packages are in.

 # Some learning aspects-OROCOS
 In Orocos, the deployment component do the following things: